-Swansea University’s School of Management has a Careers team dedicated and tailored solely for you as a management student.
+Swansea University’s School of Management has an Employability team dedicated and tailored solely for you as a management student.
 This service ensures that employability is actively promoted and remains an important focus throughout your studies.

 They have already helped numerous students secure their dream jobs and placements.
 They’re who you need to speak to for: